BongCloudMaster/LinoriaTS/Docs.md

 ## Installation

-To use Linoria, you need to import the library and its associated components.
-By putting the folder into your project folder.
+To use Linoria, the Linoria folder must be included in your project directory before running the `loadstring` function.
+This ensures that the TypeScript typings are correctly loaded.

+Steps to set up:

+Download the Linoria library folder and include it in your project directory.
+Load Linoria dynamically using the `loadstring` function as follows:

 ```typescript
 const repo = "https://raw.githubusercontent.com/scripts-ts/LinoriaLib/main/out/";